TCNOco/TcNo-Acc-Switcher-Themes/CONTRIBUTING.md

 [Specify any fonts needed, download links if not included in SCSS; (optionally) author name and/or any other info about the theme]
 ```

-4. In the future, extra `js`, `css` and other files are planned to be used by the program as well.
+4. **Extra files?** In the future, extra `js`, `css` and other files are planned to be used by the program as well.
 Currently only `style.scss` is compiled and used by the TcNo Account Switcher.
 Images and other files in this folder will not link properly.
+FOR NOW user input is required (mentioned under *Installation* in the main `README.md`.
+You can create a `wwwroot` folder and place required files in there.
+Do see the actual [wwwroot folder](https://github.com/TcNobo/TcNo-Acc-Switcher/tree/master/TcNo-Acc-Switcher-Server/wwwroot) so you know what directory structure to follow.
+If your work applies or works well with the actual program, your user-content could be included in any way in the official repo.
+You will be credited in the software for all to see.

 ## Multiple themes